Financial-Times/dotcom-page-kit/packages/anvil-server-ft-app-context/readme.md

 ### `validate(): boolean`

-Validates the current data against the schema definition.
-If the data is invalid this method will throw an containing details of the invalid data.
+Validates the current data against the schema definition using [].
+If the data is invalid this method will throw an error with details of the first error encountered.

 ## Options